 Leila's Authentic Lebanese Cuisine

-Opening a Lebanese restaurant is a brave venture in a country where, triggered by government propaganda, negative sentiments about the Middle East are running high.
-So kudos to Lebanese-Estonian owners for swimming against the current with the 2018 launch of Leila’s Authentic Lebanese Cuisine, located on a quiet backstreet in District 6.
-With Lebanese and Syrian cooks in the kitchen, Leila’s is indeed an authentic restaurant using traditional recipes and spices (most plates are abundantly dressed in parsley, sumac, thyme, and lemon juice).
+Opened by a Lebanese-Estonian couple in 2018, Leila’s Authentic Lebanese Cuisine is located on a quiet backstreet in District 6, near downtown.
+With Lebanese and Syrian cooks in the kitchen, Leila’s is indeed an authentic restaurant, using traditional recipes and spices (most plates are abundantly dressed in parsley, sumac, thyme, and lemon juice).
 Unfortunately, the dishes are a bit overpriced and still a work-in-progress.